FEDERAL SUPPLEMENTAL SUPPORT under the AMERICAN RESCUE PLAN ACT GRANTS (SSARP)

 Would you like this balance to be paid to your student account in full?

-- If you have consented to applying any portion of the grant to your student account but do not currently have a balance due, your ARP Act Grant award will be mailed to you in its entirety.
+- If you have consented to applying any portion of the grant to your student account but do not currently have a balance due, your SSARP Act Grant award will be mailed to you in its entirety.

 - If you indicated that you would like for your grant to be issued as a refund check, please note that refund checks will typically be mailed on the Friday following the grant approval date.
 Refund checks may not be picked up.